 Many buyers often ask about the first-time home buyer programs available to them.
 Please note that the well-known first-time home buyer incentive is no longer available.
 That change was made on March 31st, 2024.

-There is still help available to you if you are purchasing a property for the very first time in New Brunswick.
-You can find out more about home-buying programs and incentives.
+Hold on!
+This doesn’t mean there is no help available for you!
+If you are purchasing a property for the very first time in New Brunswick, you might be eligible for some programs and mortgage options.
+Find out more about home-buying programs and incentives right here.

 Step No.1: Get pre-approved

 Pre-approvals are done with a mortgage specialist or mortgage broker.
-You can ask your REALTOR® or family and friends for recommendations of who to work with.
-Check out our contact repertoire for our favourite professionals to deal with.
+If you are not sure who to work with, you can ask your REALTOR® or family and friends for recommendations.

-Once completed, you will receive a pre-approval letter.
+You will receive a pre-approval letter once completed.

 Step No.2: Find your REALTOR®